shubh9/SciEye/README.md

 This is a simple example app which demonstrates how to use the MentraOS Camera API to take photos and display them in a webview.

+You could also send the photo to an AI api, store it in a database or cloud storage, send it to Roboflow, or do other processing.

 ### Install MentraOS on your phone

 MentraOS install links: [mentra.glass/install](https://mentra.glass/install)